 Cultivated as food plant by Native American Indians.
 Delicious jerusalem artichoke recipes.

 How to grow jerusalem artichoke from division

 An easy plant to grow by dividing corns or bulbs planted out directly in fall or early spring.
-Right side up is with wide end down, white-pink root tip emerging at bottom, dead growth from last year on top, see last photo on our web site.
+Plant laying sideways.
+Pink-white sprout from the wide end will grow up and the thinner roots will grow down.
 Well cultivate soil to maximize yield.
 Late planting reduces yields.
-Divide in fall or spring.
+Divide in late fall or spring.
 Do not let bulbs dry out before planting.
 Rodents will relocate the corns around during the winter, new plants will pop up where they leave their caches.
 Good weed competitor once established, fast growing plant and forms dense shade.
 Semi-difficult to remove once established.
 Plants rarely grow seed.
 Best stored in soil to prevent drying out.
 Not shipped outside the U.S. Soil pH 5.1-7.8.
 Hardiness zones 4-10.

 Planting Depth 2-3”

 Soil Temp.
 Germ.
 45-55˚F